-Proposed Amended Definition: Equity - Equity is a commitment.
-Equity means the active commitment to achieving consistent, comparable favorable outcomes across racial, ethnic and diverse groups through the allocation of resources in ways designed to remedy disadvantages some people face through no fault of their own.
+Equity: Equity is a commitment.
+Equity means the active commitment to achieving consistent, comparable favorable outcomes across racial, ethnic and diverse groups through the allocation of resources in ways designed to remedy disadvantages some communities face through no fault of their own.
 Equity is a process, the outcome of which must be evident in all aspects of government operations: forming or executing public policy, distributing public services, and managing all institutions serving the public directly or by contract.

-As an outcome, we achieve equity when those aspects listed in diversity (such as race, gender, age, LGBTQ status, immigration status, etc.) no longer eliminated and outcomes for all groups are improved.
+As an outcome, we achieve equity when those aspects listed in diversity (such as race, gender, age, lgbtq status, immigration status, etc.) no longer determine life outcomes.
+In other words, disparities based on diversity are eliminated and outcomes for all groups are improved.